danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

 - **Data Processing**: Understanding of how to perform data transformations, aggregations, and joins using KSQL.
 - **Windowing**: Knowledge of windowing functions to process data in time-bound chunks.
 - **User-Defined Functions (UDFs)**: Familiarity with using and possibly creating custom functions for specialized processing needs.

+The `DESCRIBE EXTENDED` statement in ksqlDB provides detailed information about a stream or table, including its serialization format.
+Checking the compatibility between the `VALUE_FORMAT` of a stream and the format of records in a topic can help diagnose deserialization issues.

 ### Best Practices